 - Message From Eddie Walker, President, NTEU Chapter 247, on the Echelon Attack

 Here we go again!
-On January 20, 2018, the federal government was again shutdown by Congress.
+On December 22, 2018, the federal government was again shutdown by Congress, and Chapter 247 President Eddie Walker gave a tour of the employee parking lot to a television reporter.
 Who knows when we will reopen?
-In the meantime, here is seriously boring yet relevant reading material:
+In the meantime, Chapter 247 is in the news:

 Chapter 247 Picnic a Blast!